wpmetabox/docs/_docs/using-custom-html-to-output-anything.md

 ---
-title: Using custom HTML field with callback to output anything
+title: Using custom HTML to output anything
 ---

 `custom_html` is a very useful field in Meta Box, which helps you to _output anything_ in the post edit screen.
 It can be a warning box or an instruction for users to help them enter the correct data.
 But do you know that **you can use PHP** to render the HTML for the field?